Facebook, Instagram, Twitter, Pinterest, Snapchat, WhatsApp, LinkedIn, Messenger, Voxer, Skype, etc.

 1.)
 Overly political, aggressive, or divisive posts (can’t we all just get along!?)

 It’s been a tough few years on the political spectrum and our country has certainly felt divided at times.
 We all have our opinions but being very aggressive, accusatory or overly political especially in a negative manner, just isn’t good.
 No one wants to read those posts…not your friends and certainly not your coworkers or futures boss.

 Here’s a thought, instead of the aggressive, divisive and hateful posts, how about we each do our part to create a social media presence of equality and inclusion.❤

 2.)
 Vulgar or sexually explicit posts

 Do I even have to explain?
 Well, apparently yes.
 I know that all over the business world right now it’s about being a badass this, or a kickass that.
 But seriously, enough already.
 We get it, you’re amazing but trust me, leave the profanity and overly explicit posts out of your public profile.
 If it’s not something you want your grandmother, pastor, your child or your future employer to see, don’t put it out there or make it private.

 3.)
 Partying / drinking / wild and crazy nights out

 So, you want to go out and have fun with your friends, tag everyone you know and see your social status climb!
-I get it, I enjoy my wine, some nights more than others. 😉 There’s nothing wrong with that now and then, but if you’d doing it all the time, especially throughout the work week or even alcohol during the work day with references to calling out, you may not have a job left to play hookie from!
+I get it, I enjoy my wine, some nights more than others. 😉 There’s nothing wrong with that now and then, but if you’d done it all the time, especially throughout the work week or even alcohol during the work day with references to calling out, you may not have a job left to play hooky from!

 4.)
 Complaining about your boss, co-workers, or employer

 We all have rough days and get frustrated but it’s important to keep it in perspective.
 Scrolling through a candidate profile and seeing how much they hate their boss, how they can’t stand the company they work for maybe even cause harm, this won’t make anyone want to hire you.
 I promise.

 5.)
 Non-work related posts while you are at work